CodeYourFuture/curriculum/org-cyf-itd/content/blocks/step-1/acceptance/index.md

   publishResources = false
 +++

 A volunteer will review your submission and check it meets the acceptance criteria.
 They will give you feedback on your submission and help you make any changes to meet the criteria.
+Hi Amy this is our change.

 Here is the criteria you need to meet: